Sidney Miller (actor): Broadcasting

+Songwriting

+Recorded examples of Miller's songwriting include Have a heart (1939), Loves' got nothing on me (1941), My fickle eye (1946), OK'l baby dok'l (1947) What do I have to do (to make you love me) (1947), (It only takes) a little imagination (1947), Walk it off (1947), Lora-Belle Lee (1949), and Duke Ellington's version of Come to baby, do!
+(1945).

+Return to acting

+Although Sidney Miller remained an established director through 1990, he did accept character roles in movies and television.
 In 1958, he played Roscoe Dewitt, an impressionist who bothers Bob Collins in The Bob Cummings Show episode "Bob Judges a Beauty Pageant".
-In 1968's Yours, Mine and Ours, he played Doctor Ashford, Helen North's (Lucille Ball) date who was shorter than her three children.
-In 1974, he briefly appeared as a drunk driver in the Michael Sarrazin and Barbra Streisand comedy For Pete's Sake.
+In 1968's Yours, Mine and Ours, he played Doctor Ashford, Lucille Ball's date who was shorter than her three children.
+For the 1970 Jerry Lewis military comedy Which Way to the Front?, a broad burlesque of the German high command, Lewis cast Sidney Miller as a comic Adolf Hitler.
+In 1974, Miller appeared briefly as a drunk driver in the Barbra Streisand comedy For Pete's Sake as well as episodes of "Dragnet" and "Adam-12."

+In 1980, Miller reunited with Donald O'Connor had a nightclub show described as "a fast-paced vaudeville act" that they performed in cities including Denver, New Orleans, Philadelphia, and San Francisco.

 From 1983 to 1985, Miller played the voice of The Dungeon Master in the animated series Dungeons & Dragons, which was based on the role-playing game of the same name.
-He also provided voices for several other animated shows.
+He also provided voices for animated characters in The Smurfs, Challenge of the Go-Bots, and Scooby-Doo.

-In 1980, Miller and O'Connor had a nightclub show described as "a fast-paced vaudeville act" that they performed in cities including Denver, New Orleans, Philadelphia, and San Francisco.

-In the 1980s and 1990s, he had a small role as Slow-Burn in Memories of Me, appeared as Sol on The Father Dowling Mysteries episode "The Confidence Mystery" in 1990 and also dubbed the voice of Oompe for the 1992 American version of Little Nemo: Adventures in Slumberland.
+In the 1980s and 1990s, he had a small role as Slow-Burn in Memories of Me, appeared as Sol on The Father Dowling Mysteries episode "The Confidence Mystery" in 1990, and dubbed the voice of Oompe for the 1992 American version of Little Nemo: Adventures in Slumberland.
 He had retired by the late 1990s.

 He was married three times, and had an actor son, Barry Miller, from his marriage to Iris Burton.
 Miller died in Los Angeles from Parkinson's disease on January 10, 2004.
 His resting place is in Hollywood Forever Cemetery.